 When first deciding to go gluten-free, it can be a challenge to find easy snacks and quick on-the-go breakfast items.
 I don’t tend to eat pancakes and muffins anymore for breakfast, except when I am traveling.
-Most hotels have a breakfast spread full of foods I can’t eat, so my solution is usually one of my own gluten-free mini muffins, a hard boiled egg, leftover dinners from the night before, or a granola bar.
-If I am heading out on a road trip where I can take my own food, I usually make up a batch of something like these gluten-free mini muffins.
+Most hotels have a breakfast spread full of foods I can’t eat, so my solution is usually one of my own gluten free muffins, or a hard boiled egg, leftover dinners from the night before, or a granola bar.
+If I am heading out on a road trip where I can take my own food, I usually make up a batch of something like these gluten free banana mini muffins.

 I thought I was saying goodbye to a lot of foods (like muffins) when I started making changes to my diet.
 Now, I love finding small ways to change the things I ate before to make them healthy, delicious, and most importantly, something I want to be eating.

 I chose to make these in “mini” size so they would make a great snack for myself or any kids lunches too.

 Plus, if you have bananas that look like these above lying around, banana bread is the perfect solution.